69-richard-dias-ribeiro/69-richard-dias-ribeiro/README.md

 ### - Hello there, 🙋‍

-### - I’m currently available and looking forward to collaborating in an entry-level backend/frontend web development position. 💻
+### - I’m currently looking forward to collaborating in an entry-level backend/frontend web development position. 💻

 ### - Some of the main programming languages I'm significantly comfortable with are (from most to least mastered):